Born 11 months, 11 days ago

 Other: Omnivore, Toyhouse

-A bunny skips out of a house, nearly running into you.
+A black bunny partially wrapped in mummy bandages of all things skips out of a house, nearly running into you.
 With a quick apology, the rabbit excuses himself and bounds off elsewhere.
 As he unintentionally left the door open, you can see a red dragon hard at work at a table, strange artifacts sitting on the tablecloth.
 Curious, you make your way inside.

 After standing for several seconds, you realize that the dragon hasn't noticed you.
 You clear your throat, but no response.
 Finally, you decide to tap his shoulder, which makes him jump and give you a startled look.